MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/user-guide-customer-service.md

 This User's Guide shows customer service agents how to use the application.

 > [!IMPORTANT]
-This User Guide covers the Customer Service app that you can use on the desktop.
-To learn about the new Customer Service Hub built on the Unified Interface framework, see [User Guide (Customer Service Hub)](user-guide-customer-service-hub.md).
+This User Guide covers the Customer Service app that you can use with a desktop browser for case management.
+If you want to manage knowledge articles or do case management on a mobile device, use the new Customer Service Hub app, which is built on the Unified Interface framework.
+To learn about the  Customer Service Hub app, see [User Guide (Customer Service Hub)](user-guide-customer-service-hub.md).
+For information on Dynamics 365 basics, [see the Basics Guide](../basics/basics-guide.md).

 ## Create and manage a case
 Keep track of your customer requests and issues by creating support cases in [!INCLUDE[pn_microsoftcrm](../includes/pn-microsoftcrm.md)].
 When a customer contacts support with a question or problem, you can quickly check if there is an existing case or open a new case and start tracking the issue.
 You can also escalate, reassign, or put a case back into the service queue if you don’t have enough information or time to work on it.